 On that basis, I added it to my personal portfolio and the UKVI model portfolio in April 2012, with a position size of 3.2% (approximately 1/30th of the total).

 The decision to hold, despite large share price declines

 As usual, my expectation was that I would be invested in ICAP for somewhere between one and ten years, or thereabouts, depending on how events unfolded.

 The first year was nothing to write home about.
 ICAP’s 2012 annual results were published in May 2012 and they were generally positive.
 The dividend was increased by more than 10% while revenues and profits were flat or slightly down.

-After that initially good start the company’s announcements became steadily more negative.
-By the 2013 half year results revenues and earnings were down more than 10% and 20% respectively.
+After that initial good start, the company’s announcements became steadily more negative.
+By the 2013 half-year results revenues and earnings were down more than 10% and 20% respectively.

 Unsurprisingly the market was disappointed with the way things were going and the share price fell almost 25% from where I’d bought it.
 Many investors would have sold at that point, concluding that ICAP was a value trap and that the original decision to buy was wrong.